DbUp/DbUp/docs/dbops.md

 # DBOps

 DBOps is a Powershell module based on DbUp that provides Continuous Integration/Continuous Deployment capabilities for SQL database deployments.
 It comes with an easy-to-use set of functions developed to enhance and simplify the DbUp experience for Powershell users.
-Along with multiple configuration and script deployment options, it also comes with an ability to organize scripts into ready-to-deploy packages, creating artifacts for you deployment pipeline.
+Along with multiple configuration and script deployment options, it also comes with an ability to organize scripts into ready-to-deploy packages, creating artifacts for your deployment pipeline.
 Such packages can now be deployed in a straightforward and fully repeatable manner.

 RDBMS currently supported by DBOps:
 * SQL Server